 The diagram also shows how UV disinfection can be used to amplify the disinfection efficacy considerably against other viruses and pathogens.

-Ultraviolet light has the ability to destroy DNA of viruses, bacteria, and fungi, including coronaviruses.
+Ultraviolet light has the ability to destroy the DNA of viruses, bacteria, and fungi, including coronaviruses.
 Standard disinfectants are effective against SARS-CoV-2 but as an extra level of protection where there are drops in sanitisers (e.g. heavy bather load), ultraviolet light can be used to disinfect pool water after the chemical disinfection process is completed.

-If my swimming pool is chlorinated according to current best practices and recommendations (Free Chlorine: 1.0-3.0ppm), is this sufficient to inactivate COVID-19 virus?
+If my swimming pool is chlorinated according to current best practices and recommendations (Free Chlorine: 1.0-3.0ppm), is this sufficient to inactivate the COVID-19 virus?

 Yes, for a conventional swimming pool with good hydraulics and filtration, operating within its design bathing load, adequate water quality is achieved with a free chlorine level of ≥0.5-1.0ppm throughout the pool.
 Lower free chlorine concentrations (0.5 ppm or less) will be adequate when chlorine is used in combination with ozone or UV disinfection.